Active Substance: vandetanib

 Caprelsa is indicated for the treatment of aggressive and symptomatic medullary thyroid cancer (MTC) in patients with unresectable locally advanced or metastatic disease.

 For patients in whom re-arranged-during-transfection(RET) mutation is not known or is negative, a possible lower benefit should be taken into account before individual treatment decision.

 What is Caprelsa and what is it used for?

-Caprelsa is used to treat medullary thyroid cancer, a type of cancer affecting the thyroid gland that originates in the cells that produce the hormone calcitonin.
-It is used when the disease is aggressive and causes symptoms, and when the cancer cannot be removed by surgery and has progressed or spread to other parts of the body.
+Caprelsa is a cancer medicine that is used in adults and children above 5 years of age to treat medullary thyroid cancer, a cancer that starts off in the cells in the thyroid gland that produce the hormone calcitonin.
+The medicine is used when the disease is spreading quickly and causes symptoms, and when the cancer cannot be removed by surgery and has progressed or spread to other parts of the body.

 How is Caprelsa used?

-Treatment should be started and supervised by a doctor who has experience in treating medullary thyroid cancer, using anticancer medicines and assessing electrocardiograms (ECGs, tests that measure the electrical activity of the heart).
-Patients must be given a patient alert card containing important safety information and must be informed by their doctor about the risks of Caprelsa.
+The medicine can only be obtained with a prescription and treatment with Caprelsa should be started and supervised by a doctor who has experience of treating medullary thyroid cancer, of using cancer medicines and of assessing electrocardiograms (ECG, a test that measures the electrical activity of the heart).
+Patients must be given a patient alert card containing important safety information and they must be informed by their doctor about the risks of Caprelsa.

-The recommended dose is 300 mg once a day, taken at around the same time each day.
-Patients who have difficulty swallowing tablets can mix the tablet in still water (no other liquids should be used).
+Caprelsa is available as tablets (100 mg and 300 mg) and the recommended dose for adults is 300 mg once a day, taken at around the same time each day.
+The dose for children aged 5 years or older is calculated using the child’s weight and height.
+Patients who cannot swallow tablets can mix the tablet in plain (non-sparkling) water.

 How does Caprelsa work?